Yubico/webauthn-recovery-extension/README.md

 As an alternative to proceeding to register a new credential for the backup authenticator, the RP MAY choose to not replace the lost credential with the new one, and instead disable 2FA or provide some other means for the user to access their account.
-In either case, the associated main credential SHOULD be revoked and no longer usable.
+In either case, the associated primary credential SHOULD be revoked and no longer usable.

 [att-cred-data]: https://w3c.github.io/webauthn/#attested-credential-data